Troubled green carmaker Fisker seeks to raise more cash

-SAN FRANCISCO/DETROIT, Aug 15 (Reuters) - Fisker Automotive, the maker of the $100,000-plus Karma hybrid sports car, is looking to raise about another $150 million to su rvive un til it can launch production of its second model, a key investor said Wednesday.
+SAN FRANCISCO/DETROIT (Reuters) - Fisker Automotive, the maker of the $100,000-plus Karma hybrid sports car, aims to raise about $150 million in additional funds to tide the company over until it can launch production of its second model, a key investor said on Wednesday.

-The company has already raised more than $1 billion in private financing from venture backers and others since early 2010.
-But earlier this year, Fisker was denied access to more than half of a $529 million government loan that was the cornerstone of its business plan.
+The company has already raised more than $1 billion in private financing from venture backers and others since its founding in 2007.
+But earlier this year, Fisker was denied access to more than half of a $529-million government loan that was the cornerstone of its business plan.

 “We need money on our balance sheet” to fund operating expenses, said Ray Lane, a Fisker director and a managing partner at venture firm Kleiner Perkins Caufield & Byers.
 “And we need money to fund the development of the next car.”